 In collaboration with a faculty sponsor, honors students design an empirical research project, collect data for their research, analyze the data, and write a thesis presenting their findings.
 Upon completion of the research, students participate in an oral defense of their thesis before a three-member faculty committee.
 In most cases, the honors program takes three semesters to complete, starting the spring semester of the Junior year.
 Students continue their thesis research during their Senior year and complete their oral defense in the spring semester of their Senior year.

 this point in the thesis process, students are likely to be dealing with issues of statistics and methodology in their own research.

 students complete their research projects and meet as a class with the honors coordinator for 1 hour each week.
-Prerequisites: PSY 3000 (with a grade no lower than a B), PSY 3100 (or concurrently).
+Prerequisite: PSY 3000 (with a grade no lower than a B), PSY 3100.

-- Overall GPA of 3.4 or above
+- Junior status - Overall GPA of 3.4 or above

-- Psychology GPA of 3.5 or above
+- Declared major in psychology - Psychology GPA of 3.5 or above

 - Sponsorship by a psychology department faculty member